 However, from a didactical point of view I ague that the case of (2) is the most complex one.
 Therefore, in the following I analyse a bit more deeply this case.
 A situation where a mathematical model is developed and - maybe later and in another context - applied as a basis for a technological and/or political decision can be depicted as in figure 3.
 A mathematical model has been developed for intended applications under the influence of certain interests held by the acting subjects.
 The modelling process that lies behind the model could be theoretically and/or empirically well or less well, poorly or even badly founded.
-However, when the model is often separated from the modelling process and from the possible critical reflections connected to the modelling process behind the model.
-The purpose of a specific application of a model may be different from what the model may be influenced by other interests.
+However, when the model is applied as part of a political and/or a technological investigation, the model is often separated from the modelling process and from the possible critical reflections connected to the modelling process behind the model.
+The purpose of a specific application of a model may be different from what the model was originally constructed for, and in a new context the application of the model may be influenced by other interests.
 Therefore, the process of applying a mathematical model in general tends to cause the following types of side effects: